tolauwae/phd-thesis/src/latch/latch.typ

 to construct more elaborate testing scenarios that closely mimic manual testing on hardware.

-The research question we seek to answer in this paper, is whether the managed testing approach, i.e. splitting tests into sequential steps, is sufficient for executing large-scale tests on microcontrollers.
+The research question we seek to answer in this chapter, is whether the managed testing approach, i.e. splitting tests into sequential steps, is sufficient for executing large-scale tests on microcontrollers.
 To answer this question, we will show how managed testing allows #latch to overcome all three major challenges of testing on constrained devices.
 The approach can be summarized as follows.
 In #latch test suites are split up into smaller test instructions that are sent incrementally to the managed testee, thereby freeing the test suites from the #emph[memory constraints] of the hardware.